isaacnmm/pestpolicy-hugo2XX/content/posts/is-borax-safe-for-cats/index.md

 Remember to wash them after they have been outside because fleas and ticks are attracted to their blood which means they could potentially come back inside with them from areas where there's an infestation.

 Borax is safe for cats plus another small pest if used as intended.
-Always go for brands and quantities that are [EPA-registered](https://www3.epa. gov/pesticides/chem_search/reg_actions/reregistration/fs_PC-011001_1-Sep-93. pdf) for your intended use to reduce chances of toxicity.
+Always go for brands and quantities that are [EPA-registered](https://www3.epa.gov/pesticides/chem_search/reg_actions/reregistration/fs_PC-011001_1-Sep-93.pdf)for your intended use to reduce chances of toxicity.

 If you are trying to control fleas in your cat, fill borax into crevices, cracks, and carpet and leave it there for around 24 hours before vacuuming it.
 Don't put the borax powder directly on your cat's.